eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Dynamic Types profiles
 ----------------------

-Fast DDS supports the implementation of |DynamicTypes| by defining them through XML profile files.
+*Fast DDS* supports the implementation of |DynamicTypes| by defining them through XML files.
 Thus the :ref:`Dynamic Types <dynamic-types>` can be modified without the need to modify the source code of the DDS application.